patrickbelanger/qa-selenium-webdriver-factory/README.md

 # qa-selenium-webdriver-factory
-A library to ease development of Selenium's powered automation framework by instantiating a web driver and reducing boilerplate code.
+A library to ease the development of Selenium's powered automation framework by instantiating a web driver and reducing boilerplate code.

 ## Features
 ### Supported Browsers